Exporting your character from Blender to a Game Engine is hard.

 - Generate a Deform Rig from an existing Control Rig

-The addon can extract a Deform rig (a.k.a.
+The add-on can extract a Deform rig (a.k.a.
 Game Rig) from your Control Rig with a few clicks.
 The Deform rig can be easily exported to a Game Engine.
-It has an optimized number of bones, a proper bone hierarchy, and is free of scale problems (You'll learn more about these common issues below).
+It has an optimized number of bones, it is free of scale problems, and you have full control over the bone hierarchy (You'll learn more about these common issues below).

 Game Rig Tools produces great results out of the box.
 However, the addon is highly customizable which allows you to adapt the Game rig to your needs.